xyliatgithub/EN650654CIDOLD/LabOne/readme.md

 **Note: There are a few changes needed in order to successfully run this lab:**

 - Setup: Step 5: Please use the new rspec file "denialOfServiceLevel1_NEW.txt" instead of the file at the given link.
-You could copy the fiel "denialOfServiceLevel1_NEW.txt" under this LabOne folder and choose the "Text Box" option instead of the "URL" option, then paste the rspec into it and click "Select".
+You can use the File option or copy the content of "denialOfServiceLevel1_NEW.txt" using the Text Box option.
-- Setup: If you follow all the steps in Setup part but your topology does not work, please try another aggregate for the site.
+- Setup: If you follow all the steps but your experiment does not start as expected, please check the error messages.
+Sometimes you need to try another aggregate since the resources at the slected aggregate are limited.
-- Part 5 Step 5: If you are a Mac or Linux user, and you cannot use SFTP connect to the node successfully.
-You need to use your key like ssh, so the command could be look like:
-" sftp -i <your key for ssh> -oPort=<Your corresponding port from the previous step> your_username@host "
+- Part 5: Step 5: If you are a Mac or Linux user and you cannot use SFTP to connect to the node successfully, you need to use your key like ssh.
+The command may look like: "sftp -i <your key for ssh> -oPort=<Your corresponding port from the previous step> your_username@host"
-- After finishing the lab, please do not forget to delete your topology so that the resources you reserved available again for other users.
+- After finishing the lab, please do not forget to delete the resources of your experiment so they become for other users.

 ## Report Submission

-- The lab is due on 2/14, Friday by 11:59 PM.
 - You can work in a group up to two people.
 A list of current student email addresses is available in the Syllabus section for your reference.
 - Each group can only submit one report.
 Please submit one PDF file.
 - Complete all the tasks in this lab manual and write a detailed report with adequate screenshots and explanations.